Professor Kai Qin

 - ORCID profile

-Kai Qin is an Associate Professor in Data Science and AI.
-He is the Director of Swinburne Intelligent Data Analytics Lab in Digital Research Innovation Capability Platform, Program Lead for "Data Analysis" in Data Science Research Institute, and Theme Lead for "Predictive Intelligence, Traffic Forecasting, AI and Data Analytics" in Smart Cities Research Institute.
-He was also the Foundation Director of the Master (and Graduate Certificate) of Data Science Course.
+Kai Qin is a Professor in Data Science and AI.
+He is the Director of Swinburne Intelligent Data Analytics Lab in Digital Research Innovation Capability Platform, Program Lead for "Data Analysis" in Swinburne Data Science Research Institute, and Theme Lead for "Predictive Intelligence, Traffic Forecasting, AI and Data Analytics" in Swinburne Smart Cities Research Institute.
+He was also the Foundation Director (2018-2020) of the Master (and Graduate Certificate) of Data Science Course.

-A/Prof Qin received the B.Eng. degree from Southeast University, Nanjing, China, in 2001, and the Ph.D. degree from Nanyang Technology University, Singapore, in 2007.
+Prof Qin received the B.Eng. degree from Southeast University, Nanjing, China, in 2001, and the Ph.D. degree from Nanyang Technology University, Singapore, in 2007.
 From 2007 to 2017, he was with the University of Waterloo, Waterloo, ON, Canada, with INRIA, Grenoble-Rhône-Alpes, France, and with RMIT University, Melbourne, VIC, Australia.
-In 2017, he joined Swinburne as an Associate Professor.
+He joined Swinburne in 2017 as an Associate Professor and got promoted to Professor in 2021.

 PhD candidate and honours supervision